Doesn’t the idea of showing up first in Google for important searches sound wonderful?

 I get it!
 Hiring an SEO consultant can take a lot of the scary out of search engines.
 But I’m here to tell you that not every website is ready for SEO help.

-In all honesty, I don’t try to sell SEO services to everyone who contacts me, because not every website has been set up for success.
-I want my clients to be happy after we work together, so I’ve developed the parameters below to figure out which sites have what it takes to rank.
+I don’t try to sell SEO services to everyone who contacts me, because not every website has the basics it takes to rank well on Google.
+I want my clients to be happy after we work together, so I’ve developed the parameters below to figure out which sites have what they need for SEO success.

 Are you ready for SEO?